caronc/nzb-subliminal/README.md

 [Subliminal](https://github.com/Diaoul/subliminal) was written by Antoine Bertin (Diaoul Ael).
-This tool I'm hosting here merely acts as a wrapper to it by enhancing the great functionality Subliminal already provides.
+This tool I'm hosting here merely acts as a wrapper to it by enhancing the great functionality it already provides.
 Subliminal allows us to take a video file (and/or a directory containing videos) you provide it.
 From there it makes use of a series of websites in efforts to obtain the subtitles associated with the videos it scanned.
 This wrapper